mwlon/pcodec/quantile-compression/README.md

 [crates-url]: https://crates.io/crates/q-compress

-**⚠️ Quantile Compression is being succeeded by [pco](../README.md). `q_compress` will still work, probably forever, but it is highly recommended that users port to pco for 5x faster decompression, better compression on certain types of data, a better API, and ongoing updates. ⚠️**
+**⚠️ Quantile Compression has been succeeded by [pco](../README.md). `q_compress` will still work, probably forever, but it is highly recommended that users port to Pco for 5x faster decompression, better compression on certain types of data, a better API, and ongoing updates. ⚠️**

 # Quantile Compression